Amar-Dev1/backend-dev/APIs/DRF (m2)/DRF essentials (p2)/serializers_model(les2).md

 ```

 ## 🖋 Change field`s name
-- 💡we can change the field`s name in the serializer by using the `source` parameter
+- 💡we can change the field name in the serializer by using the `source` parameter
 ```python
 from rest_framework import serializers from .models import MenuItem